 What is an NDIS Worker Screening Check?

-The NDIS Worker Screening Check commenced in February 2021, so it's still relatively new!
-It aims to set a minimum standard for all support workers across Australia who have "risk assessed" roles (more on that in a bit).
+The NDIS Worker Screening Check, which commenced in February 2021, establishes a consistent national standard for all support workers across Australia engaged in "risk-assessed" roles.

-Every Australian state and territory has its own Worker Screening Unit who are responsible for processing NDIS Worker Screening Check applications.
-They undertake a risk assessment to figure out whether an applicant is cleared or excluded from a certain role.
+Each Australian state and territory operates its own dedicated Worker Screening Unit.
+These units are responsible for processing NDIS Worker Screening Check applications and conducting comprehensive risk assessments to determine if an applicant is cleared or excluded from a specific role.

-As part of this process, they'll look at an applicant's:
+As part of this rigorous process, the screening units will review an applicant's:

-• and anything else that may cause you to be a risk to people with disability
+• Any other information that may indicate a potential risk to people with disability

 Who needs an NDIS Worker Screening Check?